datagrove/mangrove/webrtc/readme.md

 Maybe server becomes authorization only and this becomes the performance critical signaling server.
 Can we make them linkable into a single monolith for ease of deployment though?

+user selects an id. assume it is random. user publishes (id,pubkey) users may elect to have notaries sign their ids with alternate id's like email.

 If a device revokes its public key, then every site that has allowed access to this public key must rotate its key.